top of page

 waist.png

-We start with all the circumference measurements of the torso, This means they should be measured with the tape going around the body part in a horizontal line, remember?
+We start with all the circumference measurements of the torso, This means they should be measured with the tape going around the body part in a horizontal line.

-Upper bust: around the chest, just above the breasts, under the armpits and across the back
+2. Upper bust circumference: around the chest, just above the breasts, directly under the armpits and across the back

 ** 7th cervical vertebra is the bony bump at the lower part of your neck that you’ll feel if you gently tilt your head forward and rub the back of your neck.